mikeyQwn/edi/README.md

 - Running edi without a file does nothing
 - Sometimes the end of the file goes out of bounds for files with wide lines
+- Terminal mode may kill the current buffer somehow